Updated: April 1, 2025

 You do not have to be a Canadian permanent resident or citizen to start or invest in a business in Canada.
 However, you cannot work in your business without a valid work permit.
 Therefore, hire a Canadian manager to operate your business until you are authorized to work in Canada.

 Your initial investment amount to buy or establish a business in Canada can range between CAD $150,000 and $350,000, but depending on your personal and financial goals, this amount can be higher.
-For example, a business that generates net profits of $100,000 per year typically costs between $300,00 to $500,000 (net revenue x 3 to 5).
+For example, a business in Canada that generates net profits of $100,000 per year typically costs between $300,00 to $500,000 (net revenue x 3 to 5).
+It is also important to understand both federal and provincial tax laws in Canada, as tax rates and regulations can differ by province, which is critical for compliance when filing tax returns and managing corporate taxes.
+These taxes apply to all kinds of businesses in Canada.

 The table below demonstrates the pros and cons of each option for business investment in Canada.